 Landholders in the Precinct are concerned as no information has been provided on Draft Development Contributions or Special Infrastructure Contributions that we might have to pay to Penrith City Council or the Department.
-This makes it difficult to forward-plan capital investment for our lot.
+This makes it difficult to forward-plan capital investment for my lot.

 Also, no indication is given as to whether developer-provided infrastructure can be used to offset against such Contributions.
-This creates more uncertainty in the meantime as we are left having to negotiate these costs with Penrith City Council and/or the Department should we decided to develop our lot.
+This creates more uncertainty in the meantime as I am left having to negotiate these costs with Penrith City Council and/or the Department should I decide to develop my lot.